cparthiv/ninth-grade-data/README.md

 Run all scripts from folder root (location of this page)

+## For grading

+This section is for my AP CSP teacher.
+Put the data

 ## Various column name changes

 Refer to the following tables for column name abbreviation/shortening.